 - Give way to public transport, emergency vehicles, and pedestrians.

-- Outside peak hours, traffic lights flashing amber means ‘ proceed with caution’.
+- Outside peak hours, traffic lights flashing amber indicates to proceed with caution.

-- You must drive with headlights on at all times (and dipped in daylight) unless the car was registered before 1970.
+- You must drive with headlights on at all times (and dimmed in daylight) unless the car was registered before 1970.

 Keep to the speed limits:

 - Built-up areas: 50km/h (30km/h in some residential areas)

 - Country roads: 80km/h